Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD processes: Introduction

-By the uniformization technique, we can construct a discrete-time Markov chain (DTMC), denoted by $\{\bY_n\}=\{(X_{1,n},X_{2,n},...,X_{d,n},J_n)\}$, that has the same stationary distribution of the original CTMC $\{\bY(t)\}=\{(X_1(t),X_2(t),...,X_d(t),J(t))\}$.
-Hence, hereafter, we consider $\{\bY_n\}$ instead of $\{\bY(t)\}$.
-Let a vector process $\{\bX_n\}$ be defined as $\bX_n=(X_1(t),X_2(t),...,X_d(t))$ and we call it the level process; we call $\{J_n\}$ the phase process.
-We assume that the level process is skip free in all directions, which means that, for every $k\in\{1,2,...,d\}$, $X_{k,n}$ takes only values in $\{-1,0,1\}$.
-In a queueing model, if we consider only single arrivals and single services, the level process is usually skip free.
-We call the DTMC $\{\bY_n\}$ a $d$-dimensional skip-free Markov modulated reflecting random walk (MMRRW for short); when $d=2$, we call it a two-dimensional quasi-birth-and-death process (QBD process for short), see Ozawa \cite{Ozawa13}.
+We develop tools for analyzing asymptotics in discrete-time multi-dimensional quasi-birth-and-death processes (QBD processes for short) and demonstrate their effectiveness.
+A discrete-time multi-dimensional QBD process is an extension of ordinary discrete-time (one-dimensional) QBD process and its typical examples are queueing network models and multiqueue models arising from production systems, information network systems and other service systems.
+Let $\{\bY_n\}=\{(\bX_n,J_n)\}$ be a $d$-dimensional QBD process on the state space $\mathbb{S}_+=\mathbb{Z}_+^d\times S_0$, where $S_0=\{1,2,...,s_0\}$ is the phase space, $\bX_n=(X_{1,n},X_{2,n},...,X_{d,n})$ is the level state and $J_n$ is the phase state.
+We assume the cardinality of $S_0$, $s_0$, is finite.
+The $d$-dimensional QBD process $\{\bY_n\}$ is also a $d$-dimensional skip-free Markov modulated reflecting random walk (MMRRW for short) with background state $J_n$.

-As pointed out in Miyazawa \cite{Miyazawa11}, there are several approaches to attack an asymptotic problem for the stationary distribution of such a multidimensional process.
+As pointed out in \cite{Miyazawa11}, there are several approaches to attack an asymptotic problem for the stationary distribution of such a multidimensional process.
 Here we take a Markov additive approach based on Matrix analytic methods in queueing theory.
-The research field of matrix analytic method was originated by M.F.\ Neuts and it has been providing many algorithms to compute the stationary distributions and related performance measures for various queueing models (see, for example, Neuts \cite{Neuts94} and Latouche and Ramaswami \cite{Latouche99}).
-Matrix analytic methods are also used for analyzing asymptotics of the stationary distributions of queueing models including those having two queues (see, for example, He et al.\ \cite{He09}, Miyazawa and Zhao\cite{Miyazawa04}, Miyazawa \cite{Miyazawa09,Miyazawa15}, Ozawa \cite{Ozawa13} and Takahashi et al.\ \cite{Takahashi01}).
-In such literature, the behavior of a queueing model is represented as a QBD process with countably many phase state, whose transition probability matrix $P$ is given in tri-diagonal block form as
+The research field of matrix analytic method was originated by M.F.\ Neuts and it has been providing many algorithms to compute the stationary distributions and related performance measures for various queueing models (see, for example, \cite{Neuts94,Latouche99}).
+Matrix analytic methods are also used for analyzing asymptotics of the stationary distributions of queueing models including those having two queues (see, for example, \cite{He09,Miyazawa04,Miyazawa09,Miyazawa15,Ozawa13,Ozawa18,Takahashi01}).
+In such literature, the behavior of a queueing model is represented as a QBD process with countably many phase states, whose transition probability matrix $P$ is given in tri-diagonal block form as

 where the dimensions of the block matrices are countably infinite.
 Like QBD processes having finite phase states, such a QBD process also have the stationary distribution $\bpi=(\bpi_k)$ given in block form as